pendo-io/pendo-mobile-sdk/ios/pnddocs/rnn-ios.md

     ```

 3. #### Add a **bridging header** as described in <a href="https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift" target="_blank">this Apple documentation</a>.
-    Add the following import statement to the bridging header:
-    `@import Pendo;`

 4. #### Modify Javascript Obfuscation

     When bundling for production, React Native minifies class and function names to reduce the size of the bundle.